AutoCAD: Origins

+The first version by Autodesk was demonstrated at the 1982 Comdex and released that December.
+AutoCAD supported CP/M-80 computers.
+As Autodesk's flagship product, by March 1986 AutoCAD had become the most ubiquitous CAD program worldwide.
+The first UNIX version was Release 10 for Xenix in October 1989, while the first version for Windows was Release 12, released in February 1993.

 Features

 Compatibility with other software

-ESRI ArcMap 10 permits export as AutoCAD drawing files.
-Civil 3D permits export as AutoCAD objects and as LandXML.
+Many software applications such as Autodesk Civil 3D and ESRI ArcMap 10 permits export as AutoCAD drawing files.
 Third-party file converters exist for specific formats such as Bentley MX GENIO Extension, PISTE Extension (France), ISYBAU (Germany), OKSTRA and Microdrainage (UK); also, conversion of .pdf files is feasible, however, the accuracy of the results may be unpredictable or distorted.
 For example, jagged edges may appear.
 Several vendors provide online conversions for free such as Cometdocs.

 Language

 AutoCAD and AutoCAD LT are available for English, German, French, Italian, Spanish, Japanese, Korean, Chinese Simplified, Chinese Traditional, Brazilian Portuguese, Russian, Czech, Polish and Hungarian (also through additional language packs).
 The extent of localization varies from full translation of the product to documentation only.
 The AutoCAD command set is localized as a part of the software localization.

 Extensions

 AutoCAD supports a number of APIs for customization and automation.
-These include AutoLISP, Visual LISP, VBA, .NET and ObjectARX.
+These include AutoLISP, Visual LISP, VBA, .NET, JavaScript, and ObjectARX.
 ObjectARX is a C++ class library, which was also the base for: